 “Who’s ever watched an Ironman competition before?”
 Maclay asked volunteers Thursday.
 “We’ve got an Ironman competitor with us tonight.”

-Maclay was referring to Elliot Albirt of Fort Lee who completed his first full Ironman triathlon in Lake Placid, NY last year and was on hand Thursday at the Assembly, one of the many sponsors of the event, to help rally the volunteers and offer a firsthand perspective.
+Maclay was referring to Elliot Albirt of Fort Lee who in Lake Placid, NY last year and was on hand Thursday at the Assembly, one of the many sponsors of the event, to help rally the volunteers and offer a firsthand perspective.

 “When someone would fill my water bottle, when they would give me a banana or chicken broth or whatever it might be, no one can really express how grateful they are to you,” Albirt said, adding that he’s also volunteered at Ironman events.